Jimi Meets Miles (Press Release)

-One of the most interesting releases of 2019 is Jimi Meets Miles by UK guitarist Benny Sutton.
+One of the most interesting releases of 2021 is Jimi Meets Miles by UK lead guitarist Benny Sutton.

 This album is an instant classic, appealing to both fans of Jimi Hendrix and Miles Davis alike.
 It has already gained more plays on YouTube than any guitar based instrumental music could reasonably expect, 150K for one track.
 It's unique, innovative, and highly improvised.